 For 6 of the 14 weeks, write a journal entry (900-1,000 words) based on the readings you completed for that week.
 The journal entry should interact with the themes in the reading and should be reflective and analytical, not a summary.
 This can be informal reflection, analysis and/or questions and commentary.
 You can propose and answer a question, critique the authors, explore tangential examples or any other form of obviously-relevant analysis.
 The journal does not have to conclude as a 'finished essay' but it should be CAREFULLY edited.
 Think of the journal as a critical editorial, make sure you place yourself in the content (e.g your opinions, your questions, your observations, your disagreements, your agreements, etc.) and do not simply recite the authors.
 It is your choice (and responsibility) which weeks you complete a journal.
-All journals must be completed before 10 December, 2014.
-All journals will be automatically checked for plagiarism as per GMU guidelines.
+You may only turn in one journal per week.
+The journal must be turned in before that week is over, for example, a journal dealing with the readings from week #3 may ONLY be turned in during week #3.
+Additional details regarding grading journals can be found towards the end of the syllabus

-Midterm exam:
+Midterm exam: (8% of grade)

 You will have one week to complete an open book midterm exam made up of short answer, essay questions mixed with standard multiple choice and fill in the blank questions.
-Midterm exam due October 26, 2014 11:59pm EST
+Once you start the exam you will have 2 hours to complete it.
+Midterm exam due March 29, 2015 11:59pm EST

-Final exam:

-(10% of grade)
+Final exam: (10% of grade)